toliva/ConnectivityContent/apis/02-Product Management/05-Image-API(Contact Expedia Before Adopting)/02-reference.md

 - **HTTP 1.1** : Our API only supports HTTP 1.1.
 Requests made with HTTP 1.0 explicitly will be denied.
 - **JSON** : The service will return JSON documents for read, create, and update requests, and accept JSON payloads for create and update requests.
-- **Secure HTTP w/TLS v1.1+** : The API is only available via HTTPS, and supports GET (read), POST (create), and PUT (update) operations.
-Our API will not accept connections using SSL or TLS v1.0 protocol.
-We will only establish connections with TLS v1.1+ protocols.
+- **Secure HTTP w/TLS v1.2** : The API is only available via HTTPS, and supports GET (read), POST (create), and PUT (update) operations.
+Our API will not accept connections using SSL or TLS below v1.2 protocol.
+We will only establish connections with TLS v1.2 protocols.
 - **REST** : The service adheres to REST principles and exposes only one resource: Image
 - **MUST-IGNORE** : The service is constantly evolving and we expect consumers of our service to enforce a must-ignore policy.
 If the Image API starts returning additional data elements in responses, partners should ignore the data elements they do not need.
 - **Entity** : All successful responses returned by EPS services are encapsulated within an HTTP Entity.
 Entity is used as a way to make successful responses generic across different resources and operations.
 The Entity element may represent a single object, or multiple objects; if the latter, it would be an array.